 If you’re someone who loves to cook like me, you know the pain of cleaning after every a meal.
 Lot’s of the dirty dishes and mess on the counter that needs attention.
 It’s easy to skip cleaning as you go but chances are you’ll feel tired after your big stint of cooking and your belly is full.
 Then it just sits there, cluttering the space and your mind.

 Make it a habit to always clean as you cook.
 Throw anything that you won’t need like vegetable peels, empty cans, seeds and declutter and wipe down the countertops.

 Refresh The Dishwasher

 Your dishwasher’s function is to clean, so it makes sense to always keep it clean, right?
-To keep your dishwasher sparkling clean and odor free, pour one cup of white vinegar into the bottom of your empty dishwasher and run through a cycle of running water.
-You can also sprinkle one cup of baking soda in the bottom of your dishwasher and leave it overnight.
+To keep your dishwasher sparkling clean and odor free, pour 1 cup of white vinegar into the bottom of your empty dishwasher and then run it through a cycle of running water.
+You can also sprinkle 1 cup of baking soda into the bottom of your dishwasher and leave it overnight.
 In the morning, run an empty cycle and then enjoy the cleanness!

 Freshen the Air Naturally

 I’m sure you would love to go home and have the place smell inviting.
 And by using a natural air freshener like vanilla extract, your place will smell amazing.
 All you have to do is soak a cotton ball with vanilla extract, rub over a light bulb and when it heats, the room will smell great.